 On handing a not-so-regular schedule…

 “I don’t really have a “normal” day.
 Some days include TV segments, others press events, some are lots of writing, and there a few are just loads and loads of emails.
-But, I always start the day with coffee, I aim to drink at least a gallon of water, and I make a point to break a sweat in some capacity!”
+But, I always start the day with coffee, you can try something as unconventional as a coffee enema as this weird trick to get more energy has a good number of people vouching for it, I aim to drink at least a gallon of water, and I make a point to break a sweat in some capacity!”

 Despite busy days, I do have some non-negotiables…